-- is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil - is of a serious nature, possibly including a criminal offence - raises risk factors for other pupils in the school - indicates that other pupils may have been affected by this pupil - indicates that young people outside the school may be affected by this pupls
+- is made against an older pupil and refers to their behaviour towards a younger pupil or a more vulnerable pupil; - is of a serious nature, possibly including a criminal offence; - raises risk factors for other pupils in the school; - indicates that other pupils may have been affected by this pupil; - indicates that young people outside the school may be affected by this pupils.

-At Robert Shaw Primary and Nursery School we will support the victims of peer on peer abuse by:
+At Robert Shaw we will support the victims of peer on peer abuse by:

-- Ensuring that they are listened to about what has happened - Ask the pupil what would make them comfortable - Support the pupil, particularly in the places/at the times they feel most vulnerable - Offer 1:1 support through the School Counsellor or someone they feel comfortable talking to - Support the parents so that they can share their concerns and Identify th things that worry them most going forward
+- Ensuring that they are listened to about what has happened. - Asking the pupil what would make them feel comfortable. - Offering support through the school counsellor. - Making it clear that sexual violence and sexual harassment are never acceptable and will never be tolerated it is not an inevitable part of growing up. - Support the parent so that they can share their concerns and identify the things that most worry them going forward.